 Harbor Hall operates with a peer-led therapeutic environment, where you help each other see and change what is blocking your path to meaningful recovery.
 By living and working together in a controlled environment, you start to think more clearly, as the length of time gets further out when you last used mood altering chemicals.

 Our length of stay is typically 90 days or longer, with an average duration of 90 days.
 All applicants should plan on participating in Harbor Hall programming for a minimum of 90 days.
 We’re often asked why we don’t offer a shorter program.
-A July 5, 2007 Time magazine article summarizes our reason very well:
+A November 10, 2008 LA Times article summarizes our reason very well.

 One important discovery: evidence is building to support the 90-day rehabilitation model, which was stumbled upon by AA (new members are advised to attend a meeting a day for the first 90 days) and is the duration of a typical stint in a drug-treatment program.
 It turns out that this is just about how long it takes for the brain to reset itself and shake off the immediate influence of a drug.
 Researchers at Yale University have documented what they call the sleeper effect–a gradual re-engaging of proper decision making and analytical functions in the brain’s pre-frontal cortex–after an addict has abstained for at least 90 days.